diegocasmo/diegocasmo.github.io/content/blog/2024-10-07-simple-next.js-magic-link-jwt-authentication-with-prisma-postgresql-and-resend.md

 DATABASE_URL="postgresql://<username>:<password>@localhost:5432/<db_name>?schema=public"
 ```

 Now, update the `schema.prisma` file to define the tables and columns needed for email magic link authentication.
-For this example, I’ve only added the essentials, but you might want to refer to the [Auth.js Prisma documentation](https://authjs.dev/getting-started/adapters/prisma) to tailor it to your needs.
+For this example, I've only added the essentials, but you might want to refer to the [Auth.js Prisma documentation](https://authjs.dev/getting-started/adapters/prisma) to tailor it to your needs.

 ```bash
 generator client {